Developing a Successful AI Strategy and Roadmap

 AI Strategy Development is where intention becomes commitment.

-The approved strategy then provides the foundation for subsequent governance arrangements, detailed initiative business cases, and delivery plans that enable AI initiatives to be funded, controlled, and scaled with confidence.
-The services provided by Orr Consulting fully support all of these activities.
+The approved strategy then provides the foundation for subsequent governance arrangements, detailed initiative business cases and delivery plans that enable AI initiatives to be funded, controlled and scaled with confidence.

 7. Call to Action